-- 4. Manually Picking Data Points You can turn off Auto Step if you want to move the target icon manually. - 5.
+- 4. Manually Picking Data Points You can turn off Auto Step if you want to move the target icon manually.
+First click on the line segment you want and then click on the point you want to record.
+The target icon should be over the point indicating it's ready to take data. - 5.
 Reversing Direction on a Line Segment You can also hit Reverse Direction to change the direction of a line if you need to. - 6.
 Data Time-Outs